 WSLP is a partnership with the Workforce Professionals Training Institute, the preeminent nonprofit training and technical assistance intermediary for New York City’s workforce development community.

-Generous funding support for WSLP has been provided by Ira W DeCamp Foundation, JPMorgan Chase & Co., Mizuho USA Foundation, NYC Department of Small Business Services, Mizuho USA Foundation, JPMorgan Chase & Co., and Ira W DeCamp Foundation.
+Generous funding support for WSLP has been provided by Ira W DeCamp Foundation, JPMorgan Chase & Co., Mizuho USA Foundation, NYC Department of Small Business Services, and Solon E. Summerfield Foundation, and The Harry and Jeanette Weinberg Foundation.